splithor1zon/Edu-BarrierMethodLP/README.md

-# Edu-BarrierMethodLP
+# Linear Programming using Barrier Method
 Education material for learning/teaching of Linear Progrmming using Barrier Method.
 Presentation with commentary and python code available.
+The python code is appropriately commented and explained.
+Sources can be found in the presentation.
+These materials are best used in conjunction with the book of "Convex Optimization by Stephen Boyd and Lieven Vandenberghe".

+Hopefully this will help somebody. 🤗